Conversation

 brain

-Maybe at least that assistant for the return trip?
-Because on the way back we'll get lost again — unless ADHD comes back, though I bet it already got enough dopamine.
-We'll be alone with another migraine, the fourth in a row, mental chaos, looking for a toilet in case the contents of the stomach decide to return.
-Then ADHD — once we finally get back to the cottage — will comment: 'well, it was great, what an adventure, who could have predicted a 24-hour transport strike...' even though neither of us checked, because why check when you can suffer spontaneously.
+Maybe at least that assistance on the way back?
+Because on the return trip we'll get lost again (unless ADHD comes back… though I would bet it already got enough dopamine).
+We'll be left alone with another migraine — the fourth in a row — with mental chaos, looking for a toilet in case the contents of the stomach decide to come back.

 me